LatinScribe/BetaGoZero/README.md

 just 5 games for faster running times during testing.\
 2019-1255games: A data set of some 1255 games (board size 9x9) selected up until 2019.
-We have pre-filtered any invalid games (non-complete/no score, resigned games, etc) where we do not have a complete game with a final score (so the actual number of games should be less).\
+We have pre-filtered any invalid games (non-complete/no score, resigned games, etc.) where we do not have a complete game with a final score (so the actual number of games should be less).\
 We have pre-generated using our algorithms the following GameTrees:\
-completeScoreTree.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likely hood of winning\" for black based on how much black won or lost by.\
+completeScoreTree.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likelihood of winning\" for black based on how much black won or lost by.\
-completeWinRate.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likely hood of winning\" for black based purely on whether black won or lost the game.\
+completeWinRate.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likelihood of winning\" for black based purely on whether black won or lost the game.\
-recalcScoreTree.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likely hood of winning\" for black based on how much black won or lost by (we are updating this tree with simulations).
+recalcScoreTree.txt: A pre-generated GameTree which contains the move variations from our dataset of games, and the resulting \"likelihood of winning\" for black based on how much black won or lost by (we are updating this tree with simulations).